 - it is very difficult to reverse a tubal occlusion – this involves removing the blocked part of the fallopian tube and rejoining the ends, and reversal operations are rarely funded by the NHS

-- with tubal occlusion there is a very small risk of complications, including internal bleeding and infection or damage to other organs
+- with tubal occlusion, there is a very small risk of complications, including internal bleeding and infection or damage to other organs

-- it is possible for sterilisation to fail – the fallopian tubes can rejoin and make you fertile again, although this is rare (about 1 in 200 women become pregnant in their lifetime after being sterilised)
+- it is possible for sterilisation to fail – the fallopian tubes can rejoin and make you fertile again, although this is rare (about one in 200 women become pregnant in their lifetime after being sterilised)

 - if you do get pregnant after the operation, there is an increased risk that it will be an ectopic pregnancy (when the fertilised egg grows outside the womb, usually in the fallopian tubes)